A-l-y-l-e/Alyle-UI/src/app/docs/customization/dynamic-styles.md

 All components of Alyle UI are made with dynamic styles.
 With this feature it is possible to create more custom styles for Angular components.

-Practically the css is in typescript, it's like ~~css in js~~ css in ts.
+Practically the css is in typescript, it's like css-in-js, well in this case it would be css-in-ts.

 Features:

 * Collision-free selectors.
+* Theming with custom properties.
 * Reusable styles.
-* Theming with custom properties.
+* Nesting selector.
 * Support for SSR (server-side rendering)
 * Support for RTL/LTR.